leonardsangoroh/Swift-Zero-To-100/README.md

     //array of fish and dogs
     let pets = [Fish(), Dog(), Fish(), Dog()]

-    //both Fish & Dog inherit from Animal class, hence type inference is used to make pets an array of Animal
+    //both Fish and Dog inherit from Animal class, hence type inference is used to make pets an array of Animal

     // if we want to loop over pets and ask all dogs to bark
     // we need to perform a typecase: Swift will check whether each pet is a Dog object